 The summer of 2019 marked the 35th anniversary of the 1984 blockbuster -- and yes, though it feels like a small movie, it was a blockbuster.
 Made on a budget of just $9 million, the movie earned over $90 million at the box office around the world, making it the fifth biggest movie of 1984.
 And what a year 1984 was for fun movies -- The Karate Kid didn't make as much as Ghostbusters, Beverly Hills Cop, or Gremlins, but it exceeded the box-office receipts of Police Academy, Footloose, Splash and Revenge of the Nerds.

 The Movie Dealt With An Ever-Present Issue: Bullying

-This movie tells the tale of an underdog.
-An underdog is someone that people can always relate to because at one point or another we all were underdogs whether it be during childhood or adulthood.
-In the movie teenager Daniel Larusso finds himself being bullied after moving to a new school on the other side of the country.
-Like many other teens Daniel tries to stand up against his bullies but finds his opponents to be karate students leading to him being well, beat up.
-Lucky for Daniel his apartment building’s maintenance man, Mr. Miyagi, is around and takes down, through the use of karate, Daniel’s attackers.
+The movie tells the tale of underdog Daniel LaRusso, who finds himself being bullied after moving to a new school on the other side of the country.
+Like many other teens, Daniel tries to stand up against his bullies but finds his opponents to be karate students, and a thorough ass-kicking ensues.
+But then Daniel's apartment building’s maintenance man, Mr. Miyagi, shows up and dispenses with Daniel’s attackers.
 And so begins his journey to master the art of karate and once-and-for-all put an end to the bullying.

 Like it?
 Share with your friends!